 - Regular reflections led by a student Program Director

-For more information on volunteering for any of the following programs, please contact Marty Kelly. firstname.lastname@example.org.
+For more information on volunteering for any of the following programs, please contact Marty Kelly

 - Health Care and Elderly

-Cambridge St. Family Shelter provides a safe and stable environment for families in need.
+The Village at Cambridge Street is a shelter which provides a safe and stable environment for families in need.
 Volunteers attend the site on a weekly basis and assist school-aged children with their homework and facilitate fun activities.
 Students create lasting relationships while serving as mentors for these children.

-Worcester Refugee WRAP is an organization committed to assiting local refugees from Burma achieve sustainable self-reliance through mentoring, advocacy and providing material support needed.
+Worcester Refugee Assistant Project (WRAP) is an organization committed to assiting local refugees from Burma achieve sustainable self-reliance through mentoring, advocacy and providing material support needed.
 This SPUD site offers students the opportunity to work with the youth program to help them foster a supportive social network and discuss issues of health, leadership, goal setting, and more.

-Holy Cross Tutors Children is a tutoring program for Holy Cross hourly staff members’ children.
-The program is run on campus and caters to any K-12 child’s academic needs.
-This program aims to give back to members of our community that help us every day here on campus.
+Holy Cross Tutors Children is a tutoring program for Holy Cross faculty and staff members’ children.
+The program is run on campus and caters to any K-12 childs' academic needs.
+This program aims to give back to members of our community that dedicate themselves so generously to us every day on campus.